The World Is Not Enough (song): Cover versions

 In 2002, "The World Is Not Enough" was covered by Canadian singer Diana Krall for The Songs of Bond, a UK television special.
+Also in 2002, the song was covered by Turkish singer Rafet El Roman, for his second album 5 Nr Aşk as "Yıllar Sonra".
+The song was rearranged with Turkish lyrics and tempo of song was increased.
 Four years later Turkish folk musician Müslüm Gürses covered the song on his album Aşk Tesadüfleri Sever (Love Loves Coincidences).
 The song was re-arranged with Turkish lyrics and re-titled "Bir Ömür Yetmez (A Life Is Not Enough)".

 In 2017, Chris Collingwood, lead singer of Fountains of Wayne, recorded the song with his new band, Look Park, for the multi-artist compilation album Songs, Bond Songs: The Music of 007.

 In 2022, the song was covered by Belgian-Egyptian artist Tamino for the French TV show Reprise.